Cerelog-ESP-EEG/Wireless_Support/README.md

 3. To run OpenBCI GUI fork with this wifi LSL brige, follow this [Guide Link](https://github.com/Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork)  **but You must use the special WIFI LSL python connection script -> "Python_wifi_LSL.py" included here instead**

-   **Careful; this code is for the New GUI noted in Method A and Method B**

-**For OpenBCI forked GUI listed in Method C:
+**Careful; For Legacy Usage: with the old OpenBCI forked GUI listed in Method C in the link above:
-Should you wish to use this wifi LSL bridge, you must comment out line 17 and uncomment line 18 in the Python_wifi_LSL.py script for the proper connection script.**
+To use this wifi LSL bridge, you must comment out line 17 and uncomment line 18 in the Python_wifi_LSL.py script to have the correct scaling factor**

    Getting an error?: If you run the python script inside VS code on mac you need to allow local network connections in privacy settings so the code can talk to device otherwise you get a 65 error